ai-toolchainz/squadAI/docs/how-to/LLM-Connections.md

 ---
-title: Connect CrewAI to LLMs
+title: Connect SquadAI to LLMs
-description: Comprehensive guide on integrating CrewAI with various Large Language Models (LLMs), including detailed class attributes and methods.
+description: Comprehensive guide on integrating SquadAI with various Large Language Models (LLMs), including detailed class attributes and methods.
 ---

-## Connect CrewAI to LLMs
+## Connect SquadAI to LLMs
 !!! note "Default LLM"
-    By default, CrewAI uses OpenAI's GPT-4 model for language processing.
+    By default, SquadAI uses OpenAI's GPT-4 model for language processing.
 You can configure your agents to use a different model or API.
 This guide shows how to connect your agents to various LLMs through environment variables and direct instantiation.

-CrewAI offers flexibility in connecting to various LLMs, including local models via [Ollama](https://ollama.ai) and different APIs like Azure.
+SquadAI offers flexibility in connecting to various LLMs, including local models via [Ollama](https://ollama.ai) and different APIs like Azure.
 It's compatible with all [LangChain LLM](https://python.langchain.com/docs/integrations/llms/) components, enabling diverse integrations for tailored AI solutions.

-## CrewAI Agent Overview
+## SquadAI Agent Overview
-The `Agent` class is the cornerstone for implementing AI solutions in CrewAI.
+The `Agent` class is the cornerstone for implementing AI solutions in SquadAI.
 Here's an updated overview reflecting the latest codebase changes:

 - **Attributes**:
     - `role`: Defines the agent's role within the solution.
     - `goal`: Specifies the agent's objective.
     - `backstory`: Provides a background story to the agent.
     - `llm`: Indicates the Large Language Model the agent uses.
 By default, it uses the GPT-4 model defined in the environment variable "OPENAI_MODEL_NAME".
-    - `function_calling_llm` *Optional*: Will turn the ReAct crewAI agent into a function calling agent.
+    - `function_calling_llm` *Optional*: Will turn the ReAct squadAI agent into a function calling agent.
     - `max_iter`: Maximum number of iterations for an agent to execute a task, default is 15.
     - `memory`: Enables the agent to retain information during and a across executions.
 Default is `False`.
     - `max_rpm`: Maximum number of requests per minute the agent's execution should respect.
 Optional.